particle-iot/docs/src/content/tutorials/asset-tracking/setup.md

 The **RGB LED** (6) can be configured for the standard Particle color scheme (blinking green, blinking cyan, breathing cyan) or the color scheme used by the Tracker One.

-The standard LED pattern for Tracker One devices is:
+The standard LED pattern for Tracker SoM Evaluation Boards devices is the standard Particle LED scheme (blinking green, breathing cyan).
+You can find more information [here](/tutorials/device-os/led/tracker-som/#standard-modes).

-- Blinking red while trying to connect to cellular.
-- Once connected to cellular, will show relative signal strength of red (poor), yellow (moderate), or green (good).
-The product can also be configured for a gradient from red to yellow to green.
-- Blinking signal strength indicator while connecting to the cloud.
-- Solid signal strength indicator (red/yellow/green) once connected.

 ### Tracker One